What fish are in season right now? Why does it matter?

 The mussel season is here.
 Remember it’s fine to eat mussels in any month containing the letter R as a rule of thumb.
 Get some lovely fat mussels on your menu as now ids the time to experience their freshness.

 Part of the cod family Hake is a wonderful treat from nature’s larder.
 This fish is the sustainability poster boy – recently awarded the highest sustainability rating Hake is here to stay.
-This fish can wood-smoked for a complimentary addition to your pallet.
-We personally love Hake.
+They have been hard to find over the winter months but when the temperature rises they come back in big shoals ready for our pair trawlers to pluck them from the water in short hauls, the majority due to the quality are exported to Europe – Dont miss out!

 Plentiful and popular the ling season is in full swing.
 What can we say?
 Caught in abundance and as fresh as a daisy.
 Ling are popular in Europe, more so than here, and are a deep water fish.
 They hunt other fish and are strong swimmers – catch one and you’ll know what we mean!
 They have a long body similar to that of an eel.
 The meat is firm and cooks many ways.